 * This is the Professional Version. *

-Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve functional capacity and enhance quality of life.
-It is indicated for any condition in which respiratory symptoms restrict activity (eg, COPD, interstitial lung disease, neuromuscular disorders causing chest wall weakness) and for respiratory retraining after prolonged ventilator dependence.
+Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic respiratory disorders.

 Education has many components.
 Counseling about the need for smoking cessation is important.
 Teaching breathing strategies (such as pursed-lip breathing, in which exhalations are begun against closed lips to decrease respiratory rate, thereby decreasing gas trapping) and the principles of conserving physical energy are helpful.
-Explaining treatment, including using drugs correctly, keeping oxygen saturation above 90%, and planning for end of life care, are needed.
+Explaining treatment, including using drugs correctly and planning for end of life care, are needed.